ngx-formly/ngx-formly/UPGRADE-6.0.md

   }),
   ```

-- The `lazyRender` option is enabled by default, which remove the hidden fields from the DOM instead of using CSS to control their visibility.
+- The `lazyRender` option is enabled by default, which removes the hidden fields from the DOM instead of using CSS to control their visibility.
 To rely on the old behavior you need to pass `false` to `lazyRender`:

   ```patch
   FormlyModule.forRoot({